 This pineapple banana smoothie is vegan, gluten-free, and won’t break your caloric piggy bank for the day.
 It clocks in at under 100 calories.

-Pre-made pina colada mix is loaded with empty sugar calories.
-You may as well just eat frosting with a spoon.
-It’d probably be more fun.
+Pre-made piña colada mix is loaded with empty sugar calories.
+You may as well just eat frosting with a spoon (it’d probably be more fun that way, too).
 So I lightened it up, without sacrificing taste or flavor.

 To add a pop of coconut flavor for pina colada authenticity without adding calories, I used coconut extract.
 It’s sold in the baking aisle near vanilla and other extracts.
 It’s usually much more reasonable than vanilla and only about $2 bucks for a 2-ounce bottle at my grocery store.

 If you’re a coconut fan, it’s tasty in everything from buttercream frosting to maple syrup for a fun twist.